xsleonard/pystmark/docs/_build/html/_sources/examples.txt

 Sending a single message
 ------------------------

-To send a single message, create a :class:`PystMessage` object, and pass it to :func:`send`.
+To send a single message, create a :class:`Message` object, and pass it to :func:`send`.

 .. code-block:: python